eidmohama/library-management-system/README.md

-Library Management System (MySQL Project)

-This project implements a **Library & Book Borrowing Management System** using MySQL.
-It is designed to manage the main operations of a library, including members, books, authors, borrowing records, and payment tracking.
-The system supports **CRUD operations**, **JOIN queries**, and **Aggregation functions** for data analysis.
+** library_book borrowing management system **
+The library_book borrowing management system project were developed in MySQL for the purpose of managing various functions of a library.
+Those functions encompass membership, book inventories, authorship, borrowing history, and tracking payments associated with those elements.
+The MySQL-based application supports the following types of data manipulation CRUD operations for managing user-generated content and repository items JOIN Queries; and Aggregating Functions to analyze data in a variety of ways.

 Database Structure

-The database includes the following tables:
+The database includes seven tables:

 1) Members

 2) Authors

 3) Categories

 4) Books

-5)	Book_Authors (Many-to-Many)
+5) Book_Authors (many to many relationship);

 6) Borrowings

-7)	Payments
+7) Payments.
-All tables are linked using **Foreign Keys** to maintain data integrity.

 Features
  Members Management